Common terminology in oncology: What does your cancer doctor actually mean?

 Note that tumour markers are “not specific” for cancer, which is to say that other medical conditions may also cause tumour markers to rise.
 So if you go for a health screening and receive blood tests indicating abnormal levels of certain tumour markers for the first time, do not panic yet.
 This needs to be investigated but the markers alone do not confirm you have cancer.

 On the other hand, some patients do not show elevated levels of tumour markers despite being diagnosed with cancer.
 This is the case with AFP (Alpha Fetoprotein) tumour marker which is associated with liver cancer.
 Some liver cancer patients have normal AFP levels until late stage.
 AFP tumour marker is also an example of the non-specific nature of tumour marker.
-A number of people with high AFP levels have other liver conditions or other cancers and not liver cancer (More about AFP in my article on liver cancer here)
+A number of people with high AFP levels have other liver conditions or other cancers and not liver cancer (More about AFP and liver cancer here)

 Molecular marker (DNA marker):